joshmarinacci/meowlang/blog4/blog4.md

 });
 ```

-Print will print it's first argument and max will return the larger of the two arguments.
+The `print` function will print it's first argument and `max` will return the larger of its two arguments.
 Now we can write
 some test functions.

 ```